denzveloper/denzveloper.github.io/_posts/2022-12-06-LCN_Number_Handle.md

 ## Numbering No LCN Number
+This data is impelent from device DVB-T2 turner.

 ### NEX Parabola Combo (DVB-S2+DVB-T2) receiver
 in NEX Parabola Combo no LCN number from multiplexer, they start at LCN number 935 then sort by high signal strengh first